Nine required (core) courses + six electives. Fifteen courses (45 credit hours) to graduate.

 Even our online courses are flexible.
 Some have set meeting times when students are expected to be online.
 Others provide all the material up front and let you work through it on your own schedule, no matter the time of day.
 A handful of courses use a hybrid format, with two or three set meeting times and the rest at your own pace.

-Pivot from self-starter to self-investor
+Pivot from young leader to president

 When it comes to picking a business school, look for accreditation that’s specific to...well, business schools.
 The Association to Advance Collegiate Schools of Business (AACSB) accreditation is considered the global standard for business schools, and the Tippie College of Business has held AACSB accreditation since 1923.